chris-wood/ccnx-keyexchange-rfc/draft-wood-icnrg-ccnxkeyexchange-01.md

 part of the key exchange protocol.

 To avoid replays of the SourceProof and SourceCookie, a producer SHOULD keep a sliding window of previously received tuples.

-## Move Derivation
+## MoveToken Derivation

 The MoveChallenge and MoveProof are computed identically to the SourceChallenge and SourceProof.
 The MoveToken, however, is left as an opaque bit string.
 Extensions may be specified to describe how to compute this value.

-## SessionID and ResumptionCookie Properties, Derivation, and Usage
+## SessionID and PreSharedKey Properties, Derivation, and Usage

-The purpose of the session identifier SessionID is to uniquely identify a single session for the producer and consumer.
-A Producer MAY use a random bit string or MAY use the method described in this section or MAY use another proprietary method to distinguish clients.
+The purpose of the session identifier SessionID and PreSharedKey are to uniquely identify a single session for the producer and consumer.
+A Producer MAY use a random bit string for both or MAY use the method described in this section or MAY use another proprietary method to distinguish clients.

-We provide a more secure creation of the SessionID since it is used with the ResumptionCookie derivation (defined later).
+We provide a more secure creation of the SessionID since it is used with the PreSharedKey derivation (defined later).
 Specifically, the SessionID is derived as the encryption of the hash digest of a server secret, TS, and an optional prefix (e.g., MovePrefix).